Leaf-Agriculture/docs/docs/setup_information.md

 ## Customer Sandbox

-All new accounts created in Leaf will be linked to the Sandbox environment, this is basically a testing environment which contains some limitation.
+All new accounts created in Leaf will be linked to the Sandbox environment, this is basically a restricted testing environment.
 Currently accounts in this environment will be limited to creating only five [leaf users][leaf].

 :::tip Upgrade